ninoseki/sleep_warm/README.md

 And then the honeypot works as `sleep-warm.service` on `80/tcp` and `9292/tcp`.

-After the deployment, please set you Elasticsearch settings in `/opt/sleep-warm/.env` and restart the service.
+After the deployment, please set your Elasticsearch settings in `/opt/sleep-warm/.env` and restart the service.
 (By default, Sleep Warm outputs Logstash log to STDOUT.)

 ```
 # Do not change this